Explore By Day

 For an easy walk through the property, you can stay on the main entrance drive, where every tenth of a mile you will find a planetary station that includes information from the cultural history of humanity related to the planets of our solar system, as well as they history and story and mythology of their discovery.

-The newest addition to the cultural interpretation of the dark sky at the Headlands International Dark Sky Park officially opened to the public on Sunday, Nov.
+We provide dynamic cultural interpretation of the dark sky at the Headlands International Dark Sky Park, even when the stars aren’t shining! officially opened to the public on Sunday, Nov.
 11, 2012.

 The Dark Sky Discovery Trail is a 1-mile long paved trail from the Headlands entrance to the designated Dark Sky Viewing Area.
 It features cultural docents, indigenous artwork and regional photography that interpret humanity’s relationship to the night sky over the centuries and across a variety of cultures.

-The Headlands, an Emmet County park located 2 miles west of downtown Mackinaw City, is open 24 hours a day 7 days a week at no charge.
+The Headlands, an Emmet County park located 2 miles west of downtown Mackinaw City, is open 24 hours a day 7 days a week.
 The signs are not lighted so plan accordingly.

 Each Discovery Station features a cultural docent or representational artwork; an interpretive display board with text about each planet; and a sign indicating how visitors can access audio components (either via dialing a phone number with your cell phone or using the QR code).
 The audio is different than the written board text.

 Each Discovery Station represents one of the planets, plus Pluto, Moon and Sun.
-This is not a science trail, said Mary Stewart Adams, Dark Sky Park Program Director, but a path that leads visitors through cultural understanding and the interconnectedness of people from around the Earth both in ancient times and today.
+This is not a science trail, but a path that leads visitors through cultural understanding and the interconnectedness of people from around the Earth both in ancient times and today.

 The Discovery Trail was made possible in part by a grant from the Michigan Humanities Council, an affiliate of the National Endowment for the Humanities, with support from the Emmet County Board of Commissioners.
-The board content was provided by experts and scholars in local, indigenous and star lore, including Mary Stewart Adams; Eric Hemenway of the Little Traverse Bay Bands of Odawa Indians; and Sandy Planisek, a Mackinaw City historian.
-The boards were designed by Beth Anne Piehl, Emmet County Communication and Web Development Director.
-A guided video tour of the trail will be available in this portion of the Web site and on the county’s YouTube channel in the weeks ahead.
+The board content was provided by experts and scholars in local, indigenous and star lore.